 Active service members may face additional requirements to ensure they will be able to afford the monthly payments after their service ends if they are within a year of their current reenlistment, retirement or separation date.

-According to the VA Lender's Handbook, lenders are required to "identify service members who are within 12 months of release from active duty or end of contract term."
-The lender must determine the expiration date of the current enlistment and verify whether the VA loan applicant is reenlisting and is permitted to re-enlist.
-To accomplish this, the lender must get one or more of the following:
+VA lenders must determine the expiration date of the current enlistment and verify whether or not the VA loan applicant is reenlisting.
+To accomplish this, lenders must get one or more of the following:

-For those who will reenlist or extend their service in the military, VA loan rules require the borrower to furnish an additional statement from the applicant's commanding officer showing the applicant is eligible to reenlist and that there is no reason why the reenlistment or extension of duty would be denied.
+For those who will reenlist or extend their service in the military, VA loan rules require the borrower to furnish a statement of service letter from the applicant's commanding officer showing the applicant is eligible to reenlist and that there is no reason why the reenlistment or extension of duty would be denied.

-Contact the Department of Veterans Affairs for more information if you aren't sure if these rules apply to your specific circumstances.
-Or, if you are planning on retiring from the armed forces, check out the VA's occupancy requirements for retiring military members.
+Contact your VA lender or the Department of Veterans Affairs for more information if you aren't sure what rules apply to your specific circumstance.